liferay/liferay-docs/discover/portal/articles/190-managing-users/03-user-groups/02-user-groups-site-membership.markdown

 # User Groups and Site Membership [](id=user-groups-and-site-membership)

-User groups can be used to manage site membership.
+User groups are used to manage site membership.
 When you assign a user group to a site, the group's users become members of that site.
 This is one of the main use cases for user groups.